abishekmanoj/Foodify101/README.md

 - Modular code for training, evaluation, and visualization
 - Progressive fine-tuning: fc only (Phase 1) → layer4 + fc (Phase 2) → layer3 + layer4 + fc (Phase 3)
 - Layer-specific learning rates using AdamW (in Phase 3)
+- Visualized training metrics using loss and accuracy curves for each training phase
 - Achieved over 81% test accuracy

 ## Project Structure